-These procedures are based on Working Together to Safeguard Children which describes what should happen in any local area when a child or young person is believed to be in need of support.
+These procedures are based on the statutory guidance Working Together to Safeguard Children which describes what should happen in any local area when a child or young person is believed to be in need of support.
 Effective safeguarding arrangements should aim to meet the following two key principles:

 - Safeguarding is everyone's responsibility: for services to be effective, each individual and organisation should play their full part; and